mbeardwell/osint-i3-case-study/README.md

      If further assumptions were made, you could infer a likely flat number however such assumptions weren't convincing.

+### Resolving the Subject's Identity

+The goal of this section is to show how I went from the minimal-signal YouTube profile to a high resolution of personal metadata.
+I have redacted all personal information, URLs, and screenshots to protect the subject's privacy.

+- Pseudonymous YouTube to Personal LinkedIn

+  On the subject's earliest published video on YouTube, the description below links to a Python Jupyter Notebook file on Google Drive.
+The file's owner is still pseudonymous, but searching comments in this file on Google retrieves the same notebook uploaded to Google Colab by a personal email account - the handle revealing the owner's full name.

+  A Google Image search for this handle reveals a portrait of a person from a LinkedIn profile.
+The profile's owner is wearing the same university jumper as the subject in one of their videos.
+The subject's STEM-related YouTube account agrees with the claim that the LinkedIn profile studied a STEM subject.
+The profile photo is also consistent with the subject's face from the videos.

+- Personal LinkedIn to Personal Facebook

+  The LinkedIn profile didn't reveal much about the subject.
+It showed their face and their job history, but the detail isn't much better than the YouTube profile.
+Using the subject's name from the LinkedIn account, I searched Facebook.
+There are 43 accounts under that name, one of which stood out to me as having studied at the same university as the subject.
+The Facebook's profile photo matches both the subject in the video as well as the LinkedIn profile photo.
+This Facebook account can potentially infer the subject's social network and family composition as well as the locations that they are associated with.

+- Resolving More Personal Metadata

+  While searching open databases, I can use the information from the social media accounts to identify which results belong to the subject.
+On 'www.fastpeoplesearch.com', there were 15 results for the known full name.
+Ruling out 11 by age and another by researching the spouse, I’m left with three potential results.
+Only one of these has a connection to the same town as the Facebook profile has.
+It lists a person as as related whose name also appears as commenter on the Facebook profile.

+  Merging results from FastPeopleSearch with what is known already, a full name, date of birth to the nearest month, personal emails, list of connections and how they are related, a previous address and a present-day address within a group of 4 flats, and two social media profiles are found.
+A timeline of moving to university, marriage, graduation, moving states and starting the YouTube channel has been obtained.

 ## Conclusions

 I've demonstrated that efforts to separate online personas from real-world identities can be insufficient against an ethical, motivated, and capable actor using only publicly accessible data — let alone a malicious one.
 I've learnt how powerful structured public data can be and how important it is to maintain robust ethics.
 It also gave me practical experience with geolocation, social graph resolution, and efficient investigative tree search under uncertainty.